jhu-ip/cs220-s22/syllabus.md

 **Deadlines for Adding, Dropping and Withdrawing from Courses**

-Students may add a course up to Friday, Sept.
-10. They may drop courses up to October, 2021 provided they remain registered for a minimum of 12 credits.
-Between October 10 and November 12, 2021, a student may withdraw from a course with a W on their academic record.
+Students may add a course up to Friday, Feb.
+4. They may drop courses up to Sunday, March 6, provided they remain registered for a minimum of 12 credits.
+Between March 6 and April 15, a student may withdraw from a course with a W on their academic record.
 A record of the course will remain on the academic record with a W appearing in the grade column to indicate that the student registered and then withdrew